Apollo-Level2-Web-Dev/L2-B2-assignment-3/README.md

 - Share the GitHub repository link and the live deployment link as part of your submission.
 - Include a README file with clear instructions on how to run the application locally.

-*Note: Ensure that a minimum of 2 data sets is stored in each collection for the convenience of examination and testing by the examiner.*
+*Important: It's important to have at least 2 sets of data for each collection.
+This is crucial for examination and testing.
+In case , the data creation fails,  the examiners can't check other routes, and you'll lose a good amount of marks.*

 ### **Deadline:**